Overall equipment effectiveness (OEE) is a hierarchy of metrics developed by Seiichi

 enterprise serves a high volume, low variety market, and another enterprise serves a low

 volume, high variety market.
-More changeovers (set-ups) will lower
+More (set-ups) will lower

 the OEE in comparison, but if the product is sold at a premium, there could be more margin